adgellida/ubunsys/README.md

 Recommended steps:

-1. Push on 'Enable sudo without pass'.
+1. Push on 'Enable sudo without pass all'.

 This way you can execute commands without asking your sudo pass each time.
 More quick so.

-You always can go to default pushing 'Import sudoers file' and selecting your backuped file before.

-2. Install packages you want.
+2. Execute Scripts Manager.

 3. Execute all tweaks, system actions or reparations you want.